 As a first-generation Chinese American, Christine learned English by watching films and television which is how she realized she wanted to be in that screen, in the TV box living those lives.
 As she grew and consumed a variety of art and content, Christine began to recognize what she hopes for in her own oeuvres.
 The live wire quality of theatre thrills her to her toes and her L O V E of indie films (particularly those distributed by A24 and Film4) and HBO runs deep.
 She hopes to create and collaborate in new works that interrogate and inspire and reimagine classics that transcend time.
 Exploring the BIPOC experience in her work is especially important to her: challenging the norms, championing the seemingly mundane, and unearthing the breadth of identity.

 Christine regards herself as an actor who can sing, if requested, and dance, whenever there is music on.
 She enjoys singing along to musical theatre tracks but has found her singing voice while singing pop and alternative songs and after years at Broadway Dance Center, she finds herself mostly drawn to contemporary, jazz funk, and hip hop dance styles.
 Christine loves writing notes to pals, a sour beer, and Spotify's personalized daily mixes.
-All of which reminds her that although making nightlife for herself during lockdown in her own room with all the lights off, a strobe light YouTube video, and music blasting through her headphones has been narrowly satisfying, she can’t wait for the day she is able to chat nonsense and dance again with buddies on a magical night out...xx
+All of which reminds her that although having dance parties for and with herself during lockdown in her own room with all the lights off, a strobe light YouTube video, and music blasting through her headphones has been narrowly satisfying, she can’t wait for the day she is able to chat nonsense and flail about again with buddies on a magical day out...xx